Man shot on Edens Expressway

 The shooting happened just south of Wilson Avenue at about 8 p.m.
 Police shut down the inbound lanes feeding from the Edens Expressway while they investigated.
 Lanes were re-opened at around 11:30 a.m.

-A witness said that a silver or gray older model Buick fired multiple shots at the victim, who was wounded three times in the face, shoulder and hand.
+A witness said that a person in a silver or gray older model Buick fired multiple shots at the victim, who was wounded three times in the face, shoulder and hand.
 A 26-year-old woman and 7-year-old girl were passengers inside the vehicle and were not injured, police said.

 The victim was transported to Northwestern Memorial Hospital in stable condition.